Mrs A Savage

 - Inheritance, variation and evolution

-Students will develop their practical skills and analysis techniques through a series of required practicals.
-These practicals will help them to put in to practice the knowledge they have gained over the whole GCSE course as well as them preparing them for their examinations.
+This specification encourages the development of knowledge and understanding in science through opportunities for working scientifically.
+Working scientifically is the sum of all the activities that scientists do.
+Students will also develop their practical skills and analysis techniques through a series of required practicals.
+These practicals will help them to put in to practice the knowledge they have gained over the whole GCSE course as well as preparing them for their examinations.

 Key Stage 5: